LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 > [!TIP]
 > You do not need an SSL certificate for your access domains.
 Since X.509 recommends that CRLs be distributed over HTTP instead of HTTPS, the
 > certificates are issued with links using the HTTP protocol.

+## Database operation mode

+Amplia can operate in two ways regarding the access to the database:

+1. Having owner privileges over the database and automatically updating the database model after an update (when needed)
+1. Having only read and write privileges over the database, requiring the database model to be updated by the administrador (using a command line tool)

+Granting owner privileges to the application is simpler, while granting only read and write ensures you greater control over the database.
+The decision is up to you.
+If not sure what to choose, we recommend granting owner privileges (option 1), since it makes updating the application easier.

+Some of the setup instructions depend on the option you choose.

 ## Prerequisites